Istanbul funicular guide: F1, F2, F3 & F4 lines

 How long is the Tünel (F2) ride?

-About 90 seconds — it's one of the shortest railway rides in the world.
+About 90 seconds, one of the shortest railway rides in the world.
 The line is fully underground, so there are no views, but the historic wooden cars make it a worthwhile experience in itself.

 What is near Kabataş station (F1)?